jmcuneo/a2-shortstack/README.md

 ## Basic To-Do Application

 This is a simple to-do application that allows users to add, edit, and delete tasks.
 Users can add new tasks, mark tasks as completed, and delete tasks.
+You can view via [this](https://a2-williamhuang.glitch.me) link.

 The front-end utilizes HTML, CSS, and JavaScript, with a focus on Flexbox for CSS positioning to create a responsive layout.
 The back-end is built with Node.js and Express, offering RESTful APIs to interact with the to-do list.